 In our Midwest climate, mid-August to mid-October is an ideal time for Fall planting for a variety of plants.
-We love this time of year as the weather cools above ground while the soil is still warm below ground.
+We love this time of year as the weather cools above ground while the soil stays warm below ground.
 This is especially important to promote good roots for a hardier plant next spring.

 Another advantage of the fall is we typically experience more rainfall, cutting down the demands for the homeowner to use the water hose.
 As we recommend all year long, the typical amount of water for new plantings should be the equivalent to 1” of rainfall per week.
 Water the landscape into late fall on new plantings.
 Give fall-planted items a good last “drink” at Thanksgiving.
 This helps the roots have plenty of moisture as the ground freezes hard.

 Mother nature knows!
-Plants are naturally going through internal changes in the fall season.
+Plants naturally go through internal changes in the fall season.
 The tops of the plant are gradually shutting down and energy is going into the roots for winter survival.
-Fall planting and transplanted items will follow this natural cycle to provide your landscape a great jumpstart next spring!
+Fall planting and transplanted items follow this natural cycle and provide your landscape a great jumpstart next spring!